 - Enrollment in summer courses results in a nonrefundable, once-per-summer $50 registration fee.
 There is no "shopping period" for summer courses.
 Please submit your course selections only when you are certain you will be attending the Brandeis Summer School.

 If you are a transfer student, you should also refer to the University Bulletin for specific information regarding residency and transfer requirements.

 There are a number of ways to pay tuition and fees.

-You may also use the TMS system to perform an Electronic Funds Transfer (EFT) from your U.S. checking or savings account.
+You can use the TMS system to perform an Electronic Funds Transfer (EFT) from your U.S. checking or savings account.
 There is no charge for Electronic Fund Transfers through TMS.